celestialorb/aws-ecs-monkey/README.md

 - Inclusion/exclusion based off of Docker labels in ECS tasks.
 - Ability to inject larger amount of chaos (i.e. disrupt more than one resource at a time)

+## AWS IAM Permissions
+Since this project interacts with the AWS API, it will need to be given the proper AWS IAM permissions.
+This project makes use of the following actions:
+- autoscaling:TerminateInstanceInAutoScalingGroup
+- ecs:DescribeContainerInstances
+- ecs:DescribeServices
+- ecs:ListContainerInstances
+- ecs:ListTasks
+- ecs:ListServices
+- ecs:StopTask
+- ecs:UpdateService

 ## Donate
 If you found that this project helped you out, or want to encourage further development feel free to make a small donation!